 Desirable WACE coursesMathematics Methods ATAR or Mathematics Specialist ATAR

-Those who have completed a Diploma or Advanced Diploma of Building and Construction from Central TAFE may receive recognition of prior learning equivalent to one year (200 credit points).
+Those who have completed a Diploma or Advanced Diploma of Building and Construction from Central TAFE may receive recognition of prior learning up to 200 credit points.

 Fees for Australian and New Zealand students

 Unfortunately fee information is not available for this course at this time.
 Please check out our Fee Calculator for an estimation of course fees.

 The requirements of this course may attract additional costs.
 For more information visit other fees and charges.

 The course is accredited by the Australian Institute of Building, the Australian Institute of Quantity Surveyors and the Royal Institution of Chartered Surveyors.
 For member entry to both Institutes, graduates are required to have two years approved field practice, together with an assessment of professional competence.
 The course is also accredited by the Board of Quantity Surveyors, Malaysia, if certain requirements are met.

 If you have previously worked or studied in this field, you are encouraged to contact the Faculty to discuss eligibility for credit for recognised learning (CRL).

 This course can help you become a:

 - Project Manager